 How long does a balance transfer usually take?

-Discover, for example, tells cardholders that balance transfers on a new credit account will process in 14 days—but if you’re transferring a balance onto an existing account, it only takes 7 days to process.
-Chase and Citi both advise cardholders that balance transfers could take up to 21 days to complete, with Citi noting that the process might take even longer with some banks.
-Check with your lender to see how long your balance transfer might take.
+Discover, for example, tells cardholders that balance transfers on a new credit account will usually take between seven and 10 days.
+However, if you’re transferring a balance onto an existing account, it only takes seven days to process.
+Chase and Citi both advise cardholders that balance transfers could take up to 21 days to complete, with Citi noting the process might take even longer when transferring from some banks.

-So how long does a balance transfer take?
-Let’s look at how long the transfer process can take with a few major credit card issuers.
+Let’s look at how long the transfer process can take with a few major credit card issuers:

 |Credit card issuer||Time frame to transfer a balance|